 And here come the Curupiras with their bright red hair and back-to-front feet.
-Tumbling, performing acrobatics, stealing hats from fans and generally creating mayhem, the stadium is greatly enjoying their antics.
+Tumbling, performing acrobatics, stealing hats from fans, and generally creating mayhem, the stadium is greatly enjoying their antics.

 The opening ceremony concludes with an interesting Veela/Curupira pyramid formation.
-If several back to front feet found themselves in the Veela’s eyes, the latter have resisted the temptation to transform into the terrifying Harpy-like form that gave many children – myself included – nightmares after their 1994 display.
+If several back-to-front feet found themselves in the Veelas' eyes, the latter have resisted the temptation to transform into the terrifying Harpy-like form that gave many children – myself included – nightmares after their 1994 display.
 And here come the two teams – Brazil in green, Bulgaria in red!

 And they’re off!
 Fourteen players rise into the air for the 427th Quidditch World Cup final!

-The Quaffle is in Brazil’s possession but slick defence from Draganov and Vulchanov has so far prevented them from scoring.
+The Quaffle is in Brazil's possession but slick defense from Draganov and Vulchanov has so far prevented them from scoring.
 Flores, Diaz, and Alonso are relentless, ducking and weaving as they try to find a way past the Bulgarian Beaters.

-An excellent intercept by Bulgarian Chaser Levski and Bulgaria are streaking towards the goal – thrown to Vassileva – ouch!
+An excellent intercept by Bulgarian Chaser Levski and Bulgaria are streaking towards the goal - thrown to Vassileva - ouch!
 Even the Brazilians groaned in sympathy there as a Bludger hit Vassileva hard in the throat.
 She drops the Quaffle, which is caught by Flores.
-Brazil are back in possession!
+Brazil is back in possession!

 And it's first blood to Brazil with a spectacular goal from Flores!

-Draganov and Vulchanov are successfully disrupting the Brazilian Chasers, preventing the formidable trio from scoring a second goal, but Bulgaria is relying far too much on their defence and their last touch of the Quaffle resulted in a drop and fumble by Grozda.
+Draganov and Vulchanov are successfully disrupting the Brazilian Chasers, preventing the formidable trio from scoring a second goal, but Bulgaria is relying far too much on their defense and their last touch of the Quaffle resulted in a drop and fumble by Grozda.
 No sign of the Snitch so far.

 THE SNITCH HAS BEEN SIGHTED!
 With the score standing at 50-20 (following goals one minute apart from Alonso and Vassileva) a flash of gold near the Brazilian hoops leads Silva and Krum into a breakneck chase - Beaters and Chasers scatter - Krum is ahead but narrowly misses a capture - as the Snitch soars upwards, both Seekers appear to be dazzled by the brilliant Argentinian sun - the Snitch has disappeared again.